 Here is the real bummer, not only do more spiders survive the winter and increase their population, but they have a lot more food since they feed on insects.
-With an increased food source and a higher starting population coming into the spring, they had a huge head start and we are now feeling the effects of it.
+With an increased food source and a higher starting population coming into the spring, they had a considerable head start, and we are now feeling the effects of it.

 What Can You Do To Keep Spiders Out Of Your House?

-You can never completely keep spiders out of your home, but you can take some simple prevention steps.
+You can never wholly keep spiders out of your home, but you can take some simple prevention steps.
 Here they are:

 1- Reduce their food source: By killing other insects, you can stop spiders from getting out of control.
-The best way to reduce their food source is going be by calling us to do a general pest treatment around the outside of your home.
-Of course, if we were going to do this, we would probably just do a full spider treatment for you and be done with it.
-But, if you don’t have the $88.00 that it costs to treat, you can pick up some Ortho Home Defense for about $15.00 and it will work okay…
+The best way to reduce their food source is going to be by calling us to do a general pest treatment around the outside of your home.
+Of course, if we were going to do this, we would probably do a full spider treatment for you and be done with it.
+But, if you don’t have the $88.00 that it costs to treat, you can pick up some Ortho Home Defense for about $15.00, and it will work okay.

 3- Keep doors and windows shut: They are always looking for a way inside, so don’t make it easy on them.
-You can also do some extra caulking, install door sweeps and just be on the look for cracks that they might be crawling through.
+You can also do some extra caulking, install door sweeps, and be on the look for cracks that they might be crawling through to get in.

 Unfortunately, these steps work a lot better as prevention than they do once you already have a problem inside, but they will still help.
-In the meantime, let’s just hope that we have a really cold winter this year.
+In the meantime, let’s hope that we have a freezing winter this year.